openhive-network/HAfAH/README.md

 [pghero](https://github.com/ankane/pghero/).
 It is achieved this way:
 1. The extension
    [pg_stat_statements](https://www.postgresql.org/docs/12/pgstatstatements.html)
-   is enabled by setting `shared_preload_libraries =
-   'pg_stat_statements'` in `postgresql.conf`.
+   is enabled on postgresql server by setting `shared_preload_libraries = 'pg_stat_statements'` in `postgresql.conf`.
 2. There's the login role `pghero` added to postgresql's common role `pg_monitor`.
-A required entry enabling login for this role exists in `pg_hba.conf` file.
+A required entry enabling login by this role to any database exists in `pg_hba.conf` file.
-3. The docker entrypoint script installs a set of functions and views needed by pghero into schema `pghero` in database `haf_block_log`, when it creates postgres cluster first time.
+3. The docker entrypoint script installs a set of functions and views needed by pghero into schema `pghero` in database `haf_block_log`, when it creates postgresql cluster.

 When container `haf-instance-5M` is running, you can run pghero web ui this way: